isabella232/Bitcamp-Serverless/week4/homework/issues/5- APICtrlReturn.md

 Check out the return statement below.
-We want to publicly reveal all three of our private methods.
-I've done two of them of them for you.
-In the return object, I'm creating a new function with the same name but no underscore(`_getToken`  --> `getToken`   and `_getPlaylistItems`  --> `getPlaylistItems`).
+We want to publicly reveal all three of our private methods, and I've done two of them for you.
+In the return object, I'm creating a new function with the same name but no underscore (`_getToken`  --> `getToken`   and `_getPlaylistItems`  --> `getPlaylistItems`).
 These new functions just call the corresponding private method and return the result.

 Follow the syntax and to return `_getRecommendations(token, seedTracks,limit)`.
 Don't forget the parameters!